Reyhan Topal, Ph.D.

 Welcome to my website!

-With over 10 years of experience, I have worked as both an academic researcher and a practitioner at international governmental and nongovernmental organizations, including NATO, the European Union, and the UN Refugee Council, as well as academic institutions.
-Most recently, I served as a data governance consultant for the “Unfreedom Monitor” project at Global Voices, a global community of human rights activists and journalists.
-Through this initiative, we collected and analyzed evidence of the use of digital technologies for oppressive purposes.
+With over 10 years of experience, I have worked as both an academic researcher and a practitioner at international governmental and nongovernmental organizations, including NATO, the European Union, the UN Refugee Agency, and Global Voices, as well as academic institutions.
+Most recently, I served as a research manager at the Center for Policy Research at Albany, where I oversaw a Department of Homeland Security-funded project focused on violent extremism in the United States for two years.

 Please take a tour of my website to learn more about my research.